 The customer allocated a budget of less than £500 for the initial month.
 Because keyword auction is based on how much you’re willing to bid per click, keywords which generate higher revenue tend to have a higher bid cost.

 With a low budget, the customer had unintentionally placed a cap on their bid per click.
-This resulted in them missing out on their desired keywords to competitors who were able to place a higher bid.
+This resulted in them missing out on their desired keywords to competitors who could bid higher.

-Instead, the Google Ads budget was allocated to a larger number of lower value keywords.
-This resulted in a high number of clicks but a poor corresponding sales result.
+Instead, the Google Ads budget was allocated to a larger number of lower-value keywords.
+This resulted in many clicks but a poor corresponding sales result.
 Why?

-Bidding on keywords which could be as cheap as 5p per click could secure thousands of clicks for a relatively low cost.
-However, if the clicks don’t correspond to product sales, they’re of little to no use.
-Relevant traffic comes from clicks on keywords which lead to sales and frequently this means keywords with relatively higher costs per click.
+Bidding on keywords which could be as cheap as 5p per click, could secure thousands of clicks for a relatively low cost.
+However, if the clicks don’t correspond to product sales, they’re useless.
+Relevant traffic comes from clicks on keywords, which leads to sales, frequently meaning keywords with relatively higher costs per click.

-Other competing advertisers want these keywords because a click has a higher probability of leading to a sale.
+Other competing advertisers want these keywords because a click is more likely to lead to a sale.
 A budget which is too low will not allow you to bid high enough to reach the most likely sales-generating keywords.

-From here you’ll be able to calculate your ROI (return on investment), taking into account your ad spend, estimated sales value and the profit you’ll make.
+From here, you’ll be able to calculate your ROI (return on investment), considering your ad spend, estimated sales value and profit.

 Products themselves have different conversion rates.
-For example, a specific type of mountain bike in excess of £3,000 is likely to have a far lower conversion rate than a specific kitchen utensil costing a few pounds.
+For example, a specific type of mountain bike in excess of £3,000 will likely have a far lower conversion rate than a specific kitchen utensil costing a few pounds.

 Many people may click on the expensive mountain bike to browse or research it, but fewer would be as likely to purchase it.
 A less expensive but equally specific item, like a branded kitchen utensil, is less of a purchase risk and more likely to be purchased quickly and without extra stages of research, so conversion rates could be higher.

 A product with a very strong brand and of a specific type, like a limited edition top-brand pair of trainers, could have a high conversion rate.
-This is because somebody will search for the pair of trainers by knowing exactly what they were looking for and crucially, with the intention to buy.
+This is because somebody will search for the pair of trainers by knowing exactly what they are looking for and, crucially, with the intention to buy.

-Alternatively, a generic search such as ‘black running shoes’, will return results which are far less specific.
-The searcher will then have to determine various additional factors such as male or female, adults' or children’s, size and brand.
+Alternatively, a generic search, such as ‘black running shoes’, will return far less specific results.
+The searcher will then have to determine various additional factors such as male or female, adults or children, size and brand.
 Consequently, the conversion rate of the keyword ‘black running shoes’ will be far lower.

 Cost per sale and return on ad spend matter - not cost per click

-Sticking with the above example, this doesn’t mean that ‘black running shoes’ isn’t a good keyword to bid for, because enough keyword clicks at the right price could lead to a beneficial cost of sale.
+Sticking with the above example doesn’t mean that ‘black running shoes' isn’t a good keyword to bid for because enough keyword clicks at the right price could lead to a beneficial sale cost.
 However, the cost per click of ‘black running shoes’ would have to be sufficiently low to be considered for inclusion with the aim of increasing direct sales.

 Ultimately, it comes down to a good cost per conversion or revenue generated vs the amount spent.
 This is achieved with either a low amount of clicks on a high conversion rate, high-cost keyword or a high amount of clicks on a low conversion rate, low-cost keyword.

-Your converted traffic might be in the higher cost or lower cost range.
-Ultimately, only testing will provide the definitive answer of which keywords are the most successful.
+Your converted traffic might be in the higher-cost or lower-cost range.
+Ultimately, only testing will definitively answer which keywords are the most successful.

 You need enough clicks to discover which keywords convert

-This explains why you need a minimum number of clicks in order to achieve a sufficient number of converted sales from which you can draw conclusions.
-It also shows why the more data you have during the test phase, the greater the potential of finding out what the most successful keywords are for your business.
+This explains why you need a minimum number of clicks to achieve sufficient converted sales from which you can draw conclusions.
+It also shows why the more data you have during the test phase, the greater the potential of finding out the most successful keywords for your business.

-On the other hand, too few clicks can result in too little data of statistical significance to give an accurate representation of which keywords are successful and which aren’t.
+On the other hand, too few clicks can result in too little statistical significance data to accurately represent which keywords are successful and which aren’t.
 Neither would it confirm that Google Ads doesn’t work for your business or market.
 Instead, it would likely show a learning phase budget inadequate to determine the success or failure of Google Ads as a business growth mechanism.

-You don’t have to spend big on Google Ads at outset
+You don’t have to spend big on Google Ads at the outset

 It isn’t the case that you have to be able to dedicate thousands of pounds to make Google Ads worthwhile, either in the test phase or long term.
-The crucial metric isn’t total spend, but total profit.
-If you spent several thousand pounds per month but received that amount back plus more in sales revenue, you would agree that it was a beneficial investment and you would likely want to increase the spend should the potential clicks be there.
+The crucial metric isn’t total spending but total profit.
+If you spent several thousand pounds per month but received that amount back plus more in sales revenue, you would agree that it was a beneficial investment, and you would likely want to increase the spending should the potential clicks be there.

-This is a level of sales result analytics which no other form of sales or marketing can match.
+This is a level of sales result from analytics that no other form of sales or marketing can match.